Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Maintain Your School Website

 Your website is a valuable tool, both for teaching and for building music advocacy.
-Keep it updated with pictures, videos, and interactive music activities which draw students and parents to your site.
-Use every opportunity you can to “advertise” your website and your music program to your students, parents, and community.
+Keep it updated with pictures, videos, and interactive music activities that draw students and parents to your site.
+Take every opportunity you can to “advertise” your website and your music program to your students, parents, and community.

 Record and Post Classroom Performances